yohaydy/azure-mobile-apps-cordova-client/README.md

 To learn more, visit our [Developer Center](http://azure.microsoft.com/en-us/services/app-service/mobile/).

+The source code for the Azure Mobile Apps Cordova plugin is available at https://github.com/Azure/azure-mobile-apps-js-client.
+The code is packed in a standalone Javascript bundle and is added to this repository for packaging as a Cordova plugin.

 ## Getting Started

 If you are new to Mobile Apps, you can get started by following [Mobile Apps documentation](http://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-value-prop/).

+### Offline data sync (Preview)

+Offline data sync is a feature of Azure Mobile Apps that makes it easy for developers to create apps that are functional without a network connection.
+Offline data sync is now available in the Cordova SDK.
+For more details refer https://github.com/Azure/azure-mobile-apps-js-client.

 ### Sample usage ###
 The following code creates a new client object to access the *todolist* mobile apps backend and create a new proxy object for the *TodoItem* table.